kolodny-coder/kolodny-coder/README.md

   architecture: ["microservices", "event-driven", "design system pattern"],
   techCommunities: {
                         member: "Telepat North",
-                        alsoMember: "CodingCoach "
+                        alsoMember: "CodingCoach"
                       },
- challenge: "I am doing the #100DaysOfCode challenge focused on node and typescript" },
+  challenge: "I am doing the #100DaysOfCode challenge focused on node and typescript",
+  transition: "Successfully transitioned to a Solution Architect role at AWS",
-goalsFor2022: "Contribute more to open source projects."
+  goalsFor2023: "Contribute more to open source projects and achive 3 AWS certifications" }

 ```